krishnanraman/behaviorcloningclassifier/README.md

 2. MINIMAL APPROACH - Use the fewest possible classes !!

 Reasons:
-All the writeups on Behavior Cloning ( See: https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713
+All the writeups on Behavior Cloning ( See links below ) https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713

 https://medium.com/@fromtheast/you-dont-need-lots-of-data-udacity-behavioral-cloning-6d2d87316c52